Equal Pay Day April 2, 2019

 AAUW (American Association of University Women) has been empowering women as individuals and as a community since 1881.
 For more than 130 years, we have worked together as a national grassroots organization to improve the lives of millions of women and their families.

-Many of the AAUW Branches in Tennessee planned activities to bring attention to the importance of the day.
-For ideas on activities and events go to: http://www.aauw.org/resource/how-to-equal-pay-day/
+Many of the AAUW Branches in Tennessee plan activities to bring attention to the importance of the day.
+For ideas on activities and events go to: https://www.aauw.org/resource/how-to-equal-pay-day/

 INFORMATION ABOUT EQUAL PAY ISSUES